Skip to main content

 Good faith reporters immune from civil and criminal liability

-GuardWell tracks South Carolina-specific breach deadlines, PDMP requirements, retention periods, and mandatory reporting obligations automatically.
+GuardWell tracks South Carolina-specific breach deadlines, retention periods, SC SCRIPTS PDMP queries, and mandatory reporting obligations automatically.

 GuardWell